"All a Flower knows how to do is bloom." ~unknown -

 Tara Rachel instructs classes in public schools, private schools, after school programs, yoga centers, family neighborhoods and privately.
 She has been teaching yoga to adults, toddlers, children, teens and families in the Boston area since 1997.

-Join a Training and Bring this magical philosophy to the children, youth, teens and families in your life!
+Join our Teacher Training and bring this magical philosophy to the children, youth, teens and families in your life!
 The course is designed for parents, caregivers, yoga teachers, educators and therapists!

 "Tara Rachel Jones' Flower Yoga Teacher Training Course, is one of the best trainings I have participated in, ever.
 I say that, because the content, presentation, participation, and background materials are so thorough and pleasant, that not only does the course improve your Yoga teaching abilities, but also your entire life.